AWinterman/api_object_specification/README.rst

 - Its JSON object keys are order insensitive: ``{"foo": 1, "bar": 2}`` matches ``{"bar": 2, "foo": 1}`` (This is hard to do with a CFG)
 - Is whitespace insensitive (where appropriate).
+- Knows when to add and when not to add a comma.

 Perhaps more importantly, CFGs are not terribly easy to read.